dh85/SpotifyWebAPI/Docs/Auth.md

 # Authentication Guide

-SpotifyWebAPI wraps every Spotify Web API auth flow so you can pick the capability that matches your app.
+SpotifyKit wraps every Spotify Web API auth flow so you can pick the capability that matches your app.

 ## Capabilities at a Glance